Scotty's Castle Road Construction.

 Albert Mussey Johnson (1872 - 1948)Albert Mussey Johnson was born May 31, 1872, into a wealthy Quaker family in Oberlin, Ohio.
 Albert H. Johnson, Albert's father, was a wealthy banker and financier with investments in railroads and quarries.

 After finishing school in Oberlin, Johnson entered Cornell University in 1892 and earned a degree in civil engineering.
 While there he met and became engaged to Bessie Morris Penniman, who had transferred from Stanford.
-The two were married on November 19, 1896, at Bessie's girlhood home, Shadelands Ranch, near Concord, California.
+The two were married on November 19, 1896, at Bessie's childhood home, Shadelands Ranch, in Walnut Creek, California.

 The newly married couple moved into a small home of their own not far from Oberlin, where Albert began work with the Platform Binder Company.
 Later that same year Albert borrowed $40,000 from his father to invest in mining operations in Joplin, Missouri, an area undergoing an economic boom due to the discovery of zinc.
-Within a year, Albert had received a 500% return on his investment.
+Within a year, Albert had received a 500 percent return on his investment!

 During 1897-98 Albert was secretary and manager of the Mussey Stone Company, a firm partially owned by his father.
 In December 1899, Albert and his father traveled through Utah and Colorado inspecting the potential of several possible enterprises, principally those related to mining and power generation.
 During their journey, the two men were involved in a train accident.
 The elder Johnson died instantly, while Albert suffered a severly broken back.
 For the next eighteen months Albert was bedridden, and some doctors feared that he would not live past his fortieth birthday.